Private well, water treatment is your responsibility. Learn about ion exchange systems.

 Annual testing will determine the composition and levels of any minerals present in your well.
 Ion exchange treatment can reduce the nuisance factor of mineralization or hard water.
 If you have scaling in your pipes reducing water flow, spots on dishes, pots, and pans, or staining of your walls or fixtures ionization or water softening may be an appropriate treatment.
 If you are looking for a total treatment system, ionization followed by filtration through activated charcoal or other treatment like RO, can provide your family with a complete water treatment solution.

-The best course of action is to speak with your well water professional.
+The best course of action is to speak with your well water professional about your water testing and water treatment needs.
 Call us to a well water arrange test.
 A Skillings & Sons technician will analyze the results and provide you with information on all of your treatment options.
 Remember, your well health is your responsibility.
 Have your well tested annually and contact your well water professional to learn more.